ibericode/mailchimp-for-wordpress/readme.txt

 6. Detailed statistics on which methods are generating the most subscribers. **(Pro Feature)**

 == Changelog ==

+#### 4.0.3 - August 24, 2016

+**Fixes**

+- Ninja Forms integration not working when using PayPal integration.

+**Improvements**

+- Show connection errors on MailChimp settings page.

+**Additions**

+- Add pre-checked option to Ninja Forms integration.
+- You can now conditionally hide fields or elements using the `data-show-if` attribute.

 #### 4.0.2 - August 10, 2016